ashah2020/academic-1/content/home/publications.md

 Peer-Reviewed Articles

-1. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Pierangela Samarati, Hasan Cam, "Adaptive alert management for balancing optimal performance among distributed CSOCs using reinforcement learning," IEEE Transactions on Parallel and Distributed Systems (TPDS), 2019.
-To appear.
+1. Ankit Shah, Arunesh Sinha, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, "Two can play that game: An adversarial evaluation of a cyber-alert inspection system,"  ACM Transactions on Intelligent Systems and Technology (TIST), To appear.

-2. Ankit Shah, Katheryn A. Farris, Rajesh Ganesan, Sushil Jajodia, "Vulnerability selection for remediation: An empirical analysis," Journal of Defense Modeling and Simulation (JDMS), To appear.
+2. Ankit Shah, Katheryn A. Farris, Rajesh Ganesan, Sushil Jajodia, "Vulnerability selection for remediation: An empirical analysis," Journal of Defense Modeling and Simulation (JDMS), <a href="https://doi.org/10.1177/1548512919874129">DOI:10.1177/1548512919874129</a>

+3. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Pierangela Samarati, Hasan Cam, "Adaptive alert management for balancing optimal performance among distributed CSOCs using reinforcement learning," IEEE Transactions on Parallel and Distributed Systems (TPDS), <a href="https://doi.org/10.1109/TPDS.2019.2927977">DOI:10.1109/TPDS.2019.2927977</a>

-3. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, "An outsourcing model for alert analysis in a Cybersecurity Operations Center," ACM Transactions on the Web (TWEB), To appear.
+4. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, "An outsourcing model for alert analysis in a Cybersecurity Operations Center," ACM Transactions on the Web (TWEB), To appear.

-4. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, "A two-step approach to optimal selection of alerts for investigation in a CSOC," IEEE Transactions on Information Forensics and Security (TIFS), Vol. 14, No. 7, July 2019, pages 1857-1870. <a href="https://doi.org/10.1109/TIFS.2018.2886465">DOI:10.1109/TIFS.2018.2886465</a>
+5. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, "A two-step approach to optimal selection of alerts for investigation in a CSOC," IEEE Transactions on Information Forensics and Security (TIFS), Vol. 14, No. 7, July 2019, pages 1857-1870. <a href="https://doi.org/10.1109/TIFS.2018.2886465">DOI:10.1109/TIFS.2018.2886465</a>

-5. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, "Understanding trade-offs between throughput, quality, and cost of alert analysis in a CSOC," IEEE Transactions on Information Forensics and Security (TIFS), Vol. 14, No. 5, May 2019, pages 1155-1170. <a href="https://doi.org/10.1109/TIFS.2018.2871744">DOI:10.1109/TIFS.2018.2871744</a>
+6. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, "Understanding trade-offs between throughput, quality, and cost of alert analysis in a CSOC," IEEE Transactions on Information Forensics and Security (TIFS), Vol. 14, No. 5, May 2019, pages 1155-1170. <a href="https://doi.org/10.1109/TIFS.2018.2871744">DOI:10.1109/TIFS.2018.2871744</a>

-6. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, “Dynamic optimization of the level of operational effectiveness of a CSOC under adverse conditions,” ACM Transactions on Intelligent Systems and Technology (TIST), Vol. 9, No. 5, 2018. <a href="https://doi.org/10.1145/3173457">DOI:10.1145 / 3173457</a>
+7. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, “Dynamic optimization of the level of operational effectiveness of a CSOC under adverse conditions,” ACM Transactions on Intelligent Systems and Technology (TIST), Vol. 9, No. 5, 2018. <a href="https://doi.org/10.1145/3173457">DOI:10.1145 / 3173457</a>

-7. Katheryn A. Farris, Ankit Shah, George Cybenko, Rajesh Ganesan, Sushil Jajodia, "VULCON - A system for vulnerability prioritization, mitigation, and management," ACM Transactions on Privacy and Security (TOPS), Vol. 21, No. 4, May 2018, pages 16:1-16:28. <a href="https://doi.org/10.1145/3196884">DOI:10.1145 / 3196884</a>
+8. Katheryn A. Farris, Ankit Shah, George Cybenko, Rajesh Ganesan, Sushil Jajodia, "VULCON - A system for vulnerability prioritization, mitigation, and management," ACM Transactions on Privacy and Security (TOPS), Vol. 21, No. 4, May 2018, pages 16:1-16:28. <a href="https://doi.org/10.1145/3196884">DOI:10.1145 / 3196884</a>

-8. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, "A methodology for ensuring fair allocation of CSOC effort for alert investigation," Springer International Journal of Information Security (IJIS), Vol. 18, No. 2, 2019, pages 199-218. <a href="https://doi.org/10.1007/s10207-018-0407-3">DOI:10.1007/s10207-018-0407-3</a>
+9. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, "A methodology for ensuring fair allocation of CSOC effort for alert investigation," Springer International Journal of Information Security (IJIS), Vol. 18, No. 2, 2019, pages 199-218. <a href="https://doi.org/10.1007/s10207-018-0407-3">DOI:10.1007/s10207-018-0407-3</a>

-9. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, “Adaptive reallocation of cybersecurity analysts to sensors for balancing risks between sensors,” Springer Service Oriented Computing and Applications (SOCA), Vol. 12, No. 2, 2018, pages 123-135. <a href="https://doi.org/10.1007/s11761-018-0235-3">DOI:10.1007/s11761-018-0235-3</a>
+10. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, “Adaptive reallocation of cybersecurity analysts to sensors for balancing risks between sensors,” Springer Service Oriented Computing and Applications (SOCA), Vol. 12, No. 2, 2018, pages 123-135. <a href="https://doi.org/10.1007/s11761-018-0235-3">DOI:10.1007/s11761-018-0235-3</a>

-10. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, “Optimal assignment of sensors to analysts in a CSOC,” IEEE Systems Journal, Vol. 13, No. 1, March 2019, pages 1060-1071. <a href="https://doi.org/10.1109/JSYST.2018.2809506">DOI:10.1109/JSYST.2018.2809506</a>
+11. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, “Optimal assignment of sensors to analysts in a CSOC,” IEEE Systems Journal, Vol. 13, No. 1, March 2019, pages 1060-1071. <a href="https://doi.org/10.1109/JSYST.2018.2809506">DOI:10.1109/JSYST.2018.2809506</a>

-11. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, "A methodology to measure and monitor level of operational effectiveness of a CSOC," Springer International Journal of Information Security (IJIS), Vol. 17, No. 2, 2018, pages 121-134. <a href="https://link.springer.com/article/10.1007/s10207-017-0365-1">DOI:10.1007/s10207-017-0365-1</a>
+12. Ankit Shah, Rajesh Ganesan, Sushil Jajodia, Hasan Cam, "A methodology to measure and monitor level of operational effectiveness of a CSOC," Springer International Journal of Information Security (IJIS), Vol. 17, No. 2, 2018, pages 121-134. <a href="https://link.springer.com/article/10.1007/s10207-017-0365-1">DOI:10.1007/s10207-017-0365-1</a>

-12. Sridhar Venkatesan, Massimiliano Albanese, Ankit Shah, Rajesh Ganesan, Sushil Jajodia, "Detecting stealthy botnets in a resource-constrained environment using reinforcement learning," Proc.
+13. Sridhar Venkatesan, Massimiliano Albanese, Ankit Shah, Rajesh Ganesan, Sushil Jajodia, "Detecting stealthy botnets in a resource-constrained environment using reinforcement learning," Proc.
 4th ACM Workshop on Moving Target Defense (MTD 2017), Dallas, TX, October 30, 2017. <a href="https://doi.org/10.1145/3140549.3140552">DOI:10.1145 / 3140549.3140552</a>

-13. Rajesh Ganesan, Sushil Jajodia, Ankit Shah, Hasan Cam, "Dynamic scheduling of cybersecurity analysts for minimizing risk using reinforcement learning," ACM Transactions on Intelligent Systems and Technology (TIST), Vol. 8, No. 1, 2016. <a href="https://dl.acm.org/citation.cfm?doid=2973184.2882969">DOI:10.1145 / 2882969</a>
+14. Rajesh Ganesan, Sushil Jajodia, Ankit Shah, Hasan Cam, "Dynamic scheduling of cybersecurity analysts for minimizing risk using reinforcement learning," ACM Transactions on Intelligent Systems and Technology (TIST), Vol. 8, No. 1, 2016. <a href="https://dl.acm.org/citation.cfm?doid=2973184.2882969">DOI:10.1145 / 2882969</a>

 Book Chapters